lugasraka/Thermal_Generator/README.md

 # Thermal_Generator
 First Official Version for Thermal_Generator.
 Developed and submitted as part of our final project at Ecole polytechnique, France.
-MIE609 : A Collective Management Project: https://synapses.polytechnique.fr/catalogue/2018-2019/ue/486/MIE669-designing-projects-and-managing-operations-in-the-energy-industry
+MIE609 : A Collective Management Project: https://synapses.polytechnique.fr/catalogue/2018-2019/ue/560/MIE609-a-collective-management-project

 ## Title of project
 Carbon pricing mechanism: Case of UK and Germany.
-Slides are available in the same folder (
+Slides are available in the same folder ('Final Presentation UK Germany')

 ## General Description
 `Thermal_Generator` is a package specifically designed to simulate the operational plan (dispatch profile) for thermal generators (most notably coal-fired, gas-fired and combined cycle gas turbine generators)